3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 Think about this quote: “Git is software.
 GitHub is company that happens to use Git software.”

-**Exercise:** React to with a thumbs up for yes or thumbs down for no. Write your reason in slack.
+**Exercise:** If you think this statement is true, react to with a thumbs up or a thumbs down if you think it is false.
+Why?

-The answer is yes!
-They just share a similar name, but GitHub is a platform in the browser we use to share things with each other.
-We use git on our own to keep track of our files, and so does GitHub.
+The answer is true!
+Git and Github just share a similar name, but GitHub is a platform in the browser where we can share repos/code with each other.
+And we use git, locally, to keep track of our files, and then we push those files/changes to GitHub.

 You can certainly use Git without GitHub!

 <br>

 ## Why is Git tricky to understand?
-Demo (10m)
+Demo (5m)

 Git is tricky to understand because describing 'how' it works, like many things in programming, requires a breadth of technical knowledge.